ziaddm/Linear-Regression-in-R/README.md

 # movie-data-regression-analysis
 In this project, I used a linear regression model in R to predict movie revenue based on other movie metrics.
+All code was written in R using R studio.

-PNG file contains a poster explaining the methods used and results of the model.
+The PNG file contains a poster explaining the methods used and results of the model.

-html file contains all code for the model and figures.
+The R Markdown file contains all code for the model and figures.